dongheenam/dongheenam.info/content/posts/2021/desmos.md

 </script>
 ```

 Note the `{expressions: false}` option to remove the expressions panel, so the sliders are invisible now.
-However, you can still move the blue and red points around to change the values of $a,~p,~q.$
+However, you can still move the points around to change the values of $a,~p,~q.$

 {{% desmos id="ex3" options="{keypad: false, expressions: false}" %}}
 <script>